Pool Care Questions Answered

-The nature of a saltwater system is that it actually converts ordinary salt into chlorine.
+The nature of a saltwater system is that it converts ordinary salt into chlorine.
 There may be an occasion that you might need to super chlorinate the pool or “shock” the water.

 How long should I wait to use my pool after a chemical shock treatment?

-The pH level should be between 7.4 and 7.6 and the total alkalinity should be between 100 -150 ppm.
+The pH level should be between 7.4 and 7.6, and the total alkalinity should be between 100 -150 ppm.
 For gunite pools, the calcium hardness should be between 200-250 ppm.

 Why is it important for my pool chemical and water levels to be correct?

-Does a swimming pool need to be serviced year round?
+Does a swimming pool need to be serviced year-round?

-What is Pool Automation?
+What is pool automation?

-An automated control system schedules and operates your filtration cycles, heating, pool and landscape lighting, sanitization, water features and more, through easy, one-touch control.
+An automated control system schedules and operates your filtration cycles, heating, lighting, sanitization, water features, and more with one-touch control.
 Premier Pool Services can install and service your automatic pool system.
-Read more about pool automation here.